 – Enjoy the show!

-Who hasn’t read a Jack London novel and dreamed about standing behind a line of dogs as the dash through the snow in the cold white north?
+Who hasn’t read a Jack London novel and dreamed about Alaska dog sledding as they dash through the snow in the cold white north?

 I couldn’t go to Alaska and NOT go dog sledding…